How to set up your fulfillment and shipping for the holiday season

 Put extra care into your packaging to create a unique experience for whoever opens the box.
 This can both strengthen your business’ brand and give your customers an extra reason to smile during this complicated time.

-In fact, a beautifully packaged product has been scientifically proven to cause joy: A 2013 study found that a box with attractive packaging activated regions in the recipients’ brains associated with reward, while unattractive ones led to negative emotions.
+In fact, a beautifully packaged product has been scientifically proven to cause joy: a study found that a box with attractive packaging activated regions in the recipients’ brains associated with reward, while unattractive ones led to negative emotions.

 To take your unboxing up a notch, consider these tips:

 Maximize your space.
 If you’re shipping in a box, make sure it’s full.
 Then fold or wrap each item individually.
 Packing peanuts or confetti are great ways to add color and fill up extra space.

 Brand your packaging.
 Use boxes, tape and tissue paper with your store’s colors, logo and font.
 If your product is a gift, consider limiting your branding to the inside of the box so you don’t ruin the surprise.

 Keep consistent holiday messaging.
 Add holiday imagery or winter themes to your packaging.
 Match it to the overall look and feel of your holiday promotions.